iai-group/ecir2023-reproducibility/data/README.md

 *Specifically*:
   * On git: topic files, qrels, config files, compressed runfiles, and rewrites.
   * On server: collections, indices, first-pass rankings, and fine-tuned models.
-    - `$DATA` refers to the shared folder on the server.
-This link is removed to preserve anonymity.
+    - `$DATA` refers to the [shared folder](https://gustav1.ux.uis.no/downloads/ecir2023-reproducibility/) on the server.
 The access to the subfolder with preprocessed collections can be granted upon request.

 ## Datasets